edespino/cloudberry-site/docs/sys-utilities/gpshrink.md

 # gpshrink

-Cloudberry Database scales in clusters using the `gpshrink` system tool.
+Apache Cloudberry scales in clusters using the `gpshrink` system tool.
 When cluster resources are idle, such as disk space usage consistently below 20% or low CPU and memory usage, `gpshrink` can be used to reduce the size of the cluster, saving server resources.
 Users can remove segments from redundant servers with the `gpshrink` tool to scale in the cluster.

 The gpshrink tool operates in two phases: